sina96n/SkyTech/README.md

-# Before run the Project :
+# Before running the Project :
 > Open a terminal in the project folder and run these commands:
 * python manage.py makemigrations
 * python manage.py migrate
-# To deploy the Project :
+# To run the Project :
 > Run:
 * python manage.py runserver